 - Recommended resources that can help with mental wellbeing, such as mindfulness apps or local support groups

-- Tips on how to occupy their time in isolation with activities that promote better wellbeing
+- Tips on how employees who are isolating can occupy themselves with activities that promote better wellbeing

 By giving employees the tools they need to help themselves, you enable them to take control of their emotions, and prioritise their emotional wellbeing.
-On top of this, you build a supportive culture where employees feel comfortable expressing their emotions to their employer.
+On top of this, you build a supportive culture where employees feel comfortable expressing their emotions.
 In such a unique and challenging time, your employees need to be confident that they are able to approach you with their concerns.

 We understand that all organisations will have different resources available to them, and while not all support methods will be possible, it’s important to put these tips for better communication into practice where possible.
 Simply reaching out to your employees is a positive first step in creating a more supportive and communicative environment.